TECHNICOLOUR DREAMSTATE BY MICHAEL CROSSWAITE

 After years spent travelling and squatting, Michael ended up homeless in London with a drug habit.
 “I got into a hostel and eventually got myself clean,” he says of his recovery.
 “Now I’ve got a Peabody Flat and things are cool”.

-The majority of Michael’s artwork was created at 240 Project and Crisis art groups, which provide free creative arts tuition and social support for people affected by homelessness and exclusion.
-Now settled in his own flat he also paints at home.
+The majority of Michael’s artwork was painted at 240 Project and Crisis art groups, where he has made progress personally and creatively.
+Both charities provide free arts tuition and social support for people affected by homelessness and exclusion.

 Michael says of his journey to art,